 When to use this

-The MCP server is useful when you want to work through accessibility violations as part of a normal development session.
-Your agent can pull the latest scan for any of your sites, prioritise issues by severity, trace each failing element back to its source component, and suggest concrete code changes — all in one flow.
+- Fixing accessibility violations as part of a development session.
+Your agent can pull the latest scan for any of your sites, prioritise issues by severity, trace each failing element back to its source component, and suggest concrete code changes, all in one flow.
+Most effective when you have a backlog of issues and want to make systematic progress on them, or when you want to address violations immediately after a new scan.

 Setting up